OBJECTIVE

 The applicant will be required to keep a Designated Bank Account solely for the purpose of implementing the approved proposal.
 The grant shall be remitted into the Designated Bank Account in installments at such intervals as specified in the contract.

 In general, the initial installment will be released upon commencement of the project and the matching fund is deposited into the designated bank account.
-Afterwards, installments shall be released at intervals e.g. the submission of the progress and financial reports every six months and upon SIE Fund's satisfaction of performance of the project.
+Afterwards, installments shall be released at intervals e.g. the submission of the progress and financial reports every six months and upon the SIE Fund's satisfaction of performance of the project.
 Not less than 10% of the grant will be reserved as retention money which shall be released after the completion of the project.

 [1]One-off payment to kick start the project

-[2]Paid upon completion of project milestone every six month and upon the SIE Fund's satisfaction of performance
+[2]Paid upon completion of project milestone every six months and upon the SIE Fund's satisfaction of performance

 [3]Not less than 10% of the approved grant will be reserved as retention money, to be released after the end of the funding period and upon completion of all project milestones.